Table of contents

 How much do citizen developers earn?

-How easy or difficult is it for accountants to become citizen developers?
+How easy or difficult is it to transition from accounting to tech?

 You might assume starting a new career path that’s (seemingly) unrelated to accountancy would mean you’re starting at square one.
 However, reaching a good level in accountancy sends a few strong signals to potential employers: